MalinkyZubr/Networking/Notes.md

   * these are ARP replies sent without being requested.
 All switches will receive the ARP frames and update their mac address tables to forward to the now active router
 * what if R1 Comes back online? it will become the standby router.
 The backup router wont auto give up its role.
 You can configure the original active router to take back the active state.
 This is called preemption

+NOTE THAT ALL GROUP NUMBERS ARE IN HEXIDECIMAL
 ### HSRP
 * Hot standby router protocol
   * cisco proprietary